-If you’re going to go all out with the above option, then maybe you’d like to include one of the most important elements of a cheese selection – cheese board and knife. ( I once received this from an IG friend – Vicki Mellard – I loved it and I still use it.
-Thanks Vicki 🙂
+If you’re going to go all out with the above option then maybe you’d like to include one of the most important elements of a cheese selection, a cheese board and knife set.

 Biscuits, Crackers, Chutneys & Wine

-I would then finish off the cheese hamper with; biscuits, crackers and finish it off with some chutneys, Piccallili, and a nice bottle of vegan wine.
+I would then finish off the cheese hamper with some cheese biscuits, crackers and finish it off with some chutneys, Piccallili, and a nice bottle of vegan wine.

 3.)
 Soy Candles

-You can’t go wrong with candles, most people love them: they are great for relaxing, setting a certain mood and they smell good.
-However, not all candles are vegan and although, you can’t eat them; some candles are made from beeswax.
+You can’t go wrong with candles and most people love them: they are great for relaxing, setting a certain mood and they smell good.
+However, not all candles are vegan and although, you can’t eat them some candles are made from beeswax.
 Soy candles are actually made from soy wax which is derived from soybean oil, so perfect for all vegans.

 4.)
 Yankee Candles

 I’ve always loved these candles, they are just wonderful and also come in many different scents.
-Plus the good news; Yankee candles are made from a paraffin wax; they contain no animal ingredients, and they aren’t tested on animals either.
+Plus the good news is that Yankee candles are made from a paraffin wax; they contain no animal ingredients and they aren’t tested on animals either.
 The ‘soft blanket’ scented candle is my personal favourite.

 5.)
 Village Candles

 Similar to the candle above, village candles are the new candle on the block and they too smell fabulous while also having a wide range of scents.
-I received the Ice Castle village candle from my parents – which is aptly named for me; as being cold and requiring a Ice cold room and house, is how I live my life – as an early Christmas present: it smells so good and the scent lingers for a long time after the candle had been extinguished.
+I received the Ice Castle village candle from my parents as an early Christmas present: it smells so good and the scent lingers for a long time after the candle had been extinguished.